wmconnolly/100-days-of-code/log.md

 Throughout the learning process, I think it's important to always take pause and ask the question _"how can I use what I've learned so far to solve a problem I currently have?"_.

 Learning concepts is one thing, converting them into concrete code is a whole different ball game.

+---

+## Day 12, October 14, 2019

+**Today's Progress:** Today is a bit of a mulligan; today was a national holiday in my country, though I worked, helped prepare the family meal for the holiday, then had a four-hour journey to help family with car trouble on their way back to home.
+So I came to today _late_ and **tired**.
+I have hopped onto "P4L", a new online course in Computational Thinking / Programming offered by Carnegie Mellon.
+Today's lecture is about the Ancient Greeks, and the origin of computational thinking.
+I joined 100+ minutes after its start.
+I will catch up tomorrow.
+This is all the brain power I have for today :)

+**Thoughts:** The prepared make easy work of foreseen challenges, the stalwart makes challenges unforeseen seem planned.
+The hardest parts of the challenge is to stick with it when you've got to totally improvise in your day.
+Despite a lackluster day of programming / expirementing, I hope this serves as a small example of being stalwart in my approach to 100 Days Of Code